If you are experiencing an Emergency, visit Coming to the SickKids Emergency Department.

 - Traumatic brain injury

-In addition to providing patient care, the Division of Paediatric Emergency Medicine (PEM) plays an active role in the core training of the residents at SickKids.
-Our division offers education and learning opportunities for Residency and Fellowships.
+Our division plays an active role in the core training of the residents at SickKids by offering education and learning opportunities for Residency and Fellowships.

-As a trainee in our ED, you will encounter children with a wide variety of medical, surgical, psychiatric and social problems, each of which is unique in the context of the individual child.
+As a trainee, you will encounter children with a wide variety of medical, surgical, psychiatric and social problems.
 You will meet patients and families from a wide range of cultural and socio-economic backgrounds and with a broad variety of expectations relating to their care in emergency services.
 To work in a busy, multidisciplinary clinical setting will allow you to develop critical decision making and communication skills.
 You will have opportunities to refine your approach to the sick, injured and often anxious child, allowing you to learn how to perform a proper assessment and provide care in a sensitive and caring manner.

 Our division has two training programs.
 To be eligible for these opportunities, all candidates must be enrolled in, or have completed a residency program in, either Paediatrics or Emergency Medicine.